HQSquantumsimulations/qoqo_qryd/userdoc/src/execution.rst

 Executing QuantumPrograms without returning expecation values
 ---------------------------------------------------------------------

-As described in :doc:`introdcution` the ``ClassicalRegister`` measurement can be used to return the full measurement record.
+As described in :doc:`introduction` the ``ClassicalRegister`` measurement can be used to return the full measurement record.

 Non-executing backends
 ----------------------